riezebosch/Unmockable/README.md

 ## Static

 I first added and then removed support for 'wrapping' static classes and invoking static methods.
 Because it is not an unmockable *object*!
-If you're dependant, let's say, on `DateTime.Now` you can already create an overloaded method that accepts the datetime.
+If you're dependent, let's say, on `DateTime.Now` you can already create an overloaded method that accepts the DateTime.
 You don't need a framework for that.

 ```cs
 public void DoSomething(DateTime when)